• Skip to main content

 Dessert is the perfect ending to any great meal!
 It can also pose the greatest challenge to those who are eating with food allergies.
 So many favorite and traditional desserts contain common food allergens.

-Luckily, there are many "allergy free" dessert options including those that don't require baking from scratch.
 You'll find many baking mixes to choose from at the store.
 Cupcakes decorated with the Thanksgiving theme, sugar cookies in the shape of turkeys, and pies made with "allergy-free" pie crust mixes are all easy options.

 An allergy friendly pumpkin bar on a white plate